focegueda1998/CALM-ViT-DTE/README.md

 # Included

-A primary image is used to create each Hadoop container; its image may be pulled here: 'gitlab-registry.nrp-nautilus.io/focegueda/hadoop-test/pysparktorch' .
+A primary image is used to create each container; its image may be pulled here: 'gitlab-registry.nrp-nautilus.io/focegueda/hadoop-test/pysparktorch' .
 All the configurations and Dockerfile for image building is located in /Docker-Build/

 /Deployments/ includes .yaml file configurations that start up each component separately: